-Trustees are Alan Eskrick, Rob Kay, Dale Peterson and Simon Bloomberg.
+Trustees are Alan Eskrick, Rob Kay, Dale Peterson, Stephen Sansom and Simon Bloomberg.

-One of the Trust’s aims is to fund a full time trail crew who will be charged firstly with maintaining existing trails, identifying opportunities for new trails and thirdly developing new trails for all levels of riders.
-Trails will be mostly multi-use and open to other users.
-This shift in focus will ensure consistency and adherence to correct operating procedures and access conditions to minimise the load on Land Managers, and also to minimise user conflict.
+One of the Trust’s aims is to maintain existing trails, identify opportunities for new trails and thirdly develop new trails for all levels of riders.
+Trails will be mostly multi-use and open to other users and we encourage all user groups to co-exist and respect other users.

 Identified projects on the planning horizon are significant, with several strongly reliant on a level of budgeted capital spending, including from local government.
 These include but are not limited to: